Schema Spec Reference

 Resolver types

-TakeShape provides a library of built-in resolvers when you're writing your own queries and mutations.
+A library of built-in resolvers are available for writing your own queries and mutations.

 GraphQL resolvers